AKHester-Technologies/akhester-smart-on-fhir/README.md

 ## What this is

-A complete, Spring implementation of the [SMART App Launch v2.2](https://hl7.org/fhir/smart-app-launch/) specification targeting EHR Servers.
+A complete,Spring implementation of the [SMART App Launch v2.2](https://hl7.org/fhir/smart-app-launch/) specification targeting EHR Servers.
 It handles everything between Server clicking "launch" and your code receiving a ready-to-use FHIR client — PKCE, dynamic discovery, token exchange, token refresh, OIDC user profiles, Spring Security 6 wiring, and a clinical Thymeleaf UI.

 **Why it exists:** Every existing Spring Boot SMART library (including [HealthLX/smart-on-fhir](https://github.com/HealthLX/smart-on-fhir)) uses `WebSecurityConfigurerAdapter`, which was removed in Spring Security 6.
 None compile on Spring Boot 3.
 This was built from scratch to fill that gap.